Menu

 children in park

-October, 2024 — Oakland, Calif: The U.S. Centers for Disease Control and Prevention (CDC) Agency for Toxic Substances and Disease Registry (ATSDR) named Public Health Institute (PHI) as lead of the Pediatric Environmental Health Specialty Units (PEHSU) National Program Office, with support from the Association of Occupational and Environmental Clinics (AOEC).
+October, 2024 — Oakland, Calif: The U.S. Centers for Disease Control and Prevention (CDC) Agency for Toxic Substances and Disease Registry (ATSDR) named Public Health Institute (PHI) as lead of the Pediatric Environmental Health Specialty Units (PEHSU) National Program Office, with advisory support from the Association of Occupational and Environmental Clinics (AOEC).
 The U.S. Environmental Protection Agency (EPA) provides additional funding to support the PEHSU National Program Office.

 Sign up for the PEHSU national email list